yuede/yuede.github.io/_pages/about.md

 Openings
 ======
 Dr. Ji is looking for fully funded self-motivated Ph.D. students to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
-If you are interested, please drop me an email with your CV. <strong>According to CS ranking, UNT is ranked 46th among all the US universities in the area of high-performance computing (as of Nov.
-2023).</strong>
+If you are interested, please drop me an email with your CV.
+According to CS ranking, UNT is ranked <strong>46th</strong> among all the US universities in the area of <strong>high-performance computing (HPC)</strong> (as of Nov.
+2023).

 News